 The A level Government and Politics syllabus examines how modern Britain is governed and how states and organisations interact on a global scale to tackle problems.
-If you are interested in the world around you, how decisions are made, and ‘who gets what and when’, then Politics is for you.
-With the new focus on bringing History, Philosophy and Politics together, there will be chances to build on previous knowledge learnt in other subjects.
+If students are interested in the world around you, how decisions are made, and ‘who gets what and when’, then Politics is a good choice.
+With the new focus on bringing History, Philosophy and Politics together, there are chances to build on previous knowledge learnt in other subjects.

 Year One Course Outline

 Year Two Course Outline